Kotlin/KEEP/proposals/KEEP-0455-lateinit-val.md

     }

     fun use() {
-        if (service is SpecificService) {
-            // smartcast works
-            service.specificMethod()
+        service.doWork()
     }
 }
-}
 ```

 `lateinit val` compares to related declarations in the following ways:
 * It can be late initialized in any scope, unlike `val` class properties which restrict deferred initialization to `init` blocks.
-* It supports **smartcasts**: since the value is stable after initialization, the compiler treats it similarly to `val` properties.
 * It has no restrictions on the property type: nullable and primitive types are allowed, in contrast with `lateinit var`.
 * It permits no custom setter or getter, similar to `lateinit var`.
 * It exposes no backing field on the source level.
 In particular, `@field:` annotation target is invalid for `lateinit val`.
-* It is thread-safe, meaning semantics are preserved in a multithreaded environment.
+* It is **not** thread-safe, so assign-once semantics are not guaranteed in presence of data-races on the property.

 The backing field is hidden in this design because interacting with it through annotations
 could bypass generated setter and violate assign-once semantics.

-Thread-safety is required by design because without it,
-concurrent access could silently violate the stability contract that smartcasts rely on,
-leading to subtle, hard-to-debug issues.

 Together with existing declarations, `lateinit val` contributes to a consistent property model
 where the `lateinit` modifier moves compile-time read-write invariants to runtime: